gammazero/systemtools/README.md

 Utility functions for working with PID files and processes on Linux/UNIX systems.

+### primes

+Utility to find prime numbers up to a given maximum.
+Command line program displays prime numbers, counts how many there are, and optionally displays distance between them.

 ### progressbar

 The ProgressBar object calculates the number of blocks to display as the amount of progress is updated.
 By default, this prints a text-based progress bar.